moxxiq/DE-test-01/README.md

-note: no feedback or communication after sending
+note: no feedback or communication after sending the test task to solidgate